EeWeiLi/Tesseract_OCR/README.md

+📄 OCR Application (Tesseract + Python)

+This project provides a simple and automated way to perform OCR (Optical Character Recognition) on PDF files using Python and Tesseract OCR.
+Just place your PDFs into a folder, run the script, and the extracted text will be saved automatically.

-Installation
+🔧 Installation

-1.Install required packages using:
+1. Install Python Dependencies

+Run the following command to install all required packages:

 pip install -r requirements.txt

+2. Install Tesseract OCR (Windows)

-2.Go to the recommended Windows installer page:
+Go to the recommended Windows installer page: https://github.com/UB-Mannheim/tesseract/wiki

-https://github.com/UB-Mannheim/tesseract/wiki

--Scroll down to find the latest .exe installer:
+Scroll down to find the latest .exe installer, usually named similar to:

--Look for something like:

 tesseract-ocr-w64-setup-v5.3.1.20230401.exe

--Click to download and install it.
+Download and run the installer.

--During installation, make sure to check:
+During installation, ensure you check:

-“Add to system PATH”
+Add Tesseract to system PATH

+Select additional languages you need
--Select your desired languages (you can add Malay, Chinese, etc.)
+(e.g., English, Malay, Chinese, etc.)

--Project Folder Layout
+📁 Project Folder Structure

-Prepare your project folders as below:
+Prepare your project directory as follows:

 ocr_app/

- ├── app.py
+ ├── app.py               ← main OCR script

- ├── input_files/     ← can put all PDFs here
+ ├── input_files/         ← place all PDF files here

- ├── output_files/    ← script will create text files here
+ ├── output_files/        ← OCR output (.txt) will be saved here

-How to Run:
+▶️ How to Run
+1. Verify Tesseract OCR Path

-1.Make sure the Tesseract OCR is installed in following path:
+Make sure Tesseract is installed here:

 C:\Program Files\Tesseract-OCR\tesseract.exe

+If installed elsewhere, update the path inside your Python script accordingly.

+2. Add Input Files

-2.Copy your input files into “input_files” folder.
+Copy your PDF files into the input_files folder

-3.Run the python file using:
+—or—
+open the application interface to select files/folders.

+3. Run the OCR Application
 python app.py

+4. Output

-4.The output files will be created in “output_files” folder in .txt format.
+All extracted text files will be saved in:

+output_files/

+Each PDF will produce one .txt file with the same name.

+✅ Notes

+Supports multi-language OCR depending on your Tesseract installation.

+Works best with high-quality scanned documents.